CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-cytoscape.md

 You can import the table file into Cytoscape.
 Click _Import Table from File System_, navigate to the “DB_result” folder and select the .csv file.
 Lastly, click OK in the opened window.

 ![img](img/FBMN_Cytoscape/Slide17.PNG)

+#### Import supplementary annotations
+Cytoscape allows to map additional annotations such as those produced by other workflows on GNPS.
+See the documentation for [DEREPLICATOR](dereplicator.md), [NAP](nap.md), [MS2LDA](ms2lda.md)., for more details.

+The FBMN workflow makes possible to map the annotation obtained from any of the software used for the processing (MZmine, XCMS, MetaboScape, MS-DIAL, Progenesis QI).
+The procedure consists in:

+-	Obtain the annotation table that needs to be mapped.
+This table must contain a column that contains the *identifier* that matches the *name* column in the network.
+This identifier corresponds to the *SCANS* or *FEATURE_ID* in the .MGF file.
+- Verify that the identifier are indeed matching between the network and table.
+- Import the table in Cytoscape.
+Go to Menu / Import / Import Table from File System.
+- Make sure the "Key" option is selected for right column (that contains the identifier).
+- Import the table and map the annotation into the molecular network.

 ## Rotation of the Network